-The proposed amendment does not impact urban resources and/or urban growth areas.
-All services providers were informed of the proposed amendment through the SEPA review process.
-Therefore the proposed amendment is consistent with this planning policy.
+The proposed amendment does not impact urban resources and/or Urban Growth Areas.
+All service providers were informed of the proposed amendment through the SEPA review process.
+Therefore, the proposed amendment is consistent with this planning policy.

 - 1.10 The County and Cities shall collaborate to provide a mechanism for siting and maintaining both existing and new essential public facilities including: - a.
 Sewage treatment and municipal water facilities - b.
 Solid Waste Facilities - c.
 Port District/PDA industrial facilities - d.
 Airport locations - e.
 Other essential public facilities as identified under GMA